Home

 C4AF = 8.5%

 It should be stressed that the Bogue calculation does not give the 'true' amounts of the four main clinker phases present, although this is sometimes forgotten.
-The results of the Bogue calculation differ from the 'true' amounts (often called the phase proportions) principally because the actual mineral compositions differ - often only slightly, but occasionally more so, aprticularly in the case of the ferrite phase - from those assumed in the calculation.
+The results of the Bogue calculation differ from the 'true' amounts (often called the phase proportions) principally because the actual mineral compositions differ - often only slightly, but occasionally more so and particularly in the case of the ferrite phase, from the pure phase compositions assumed in the calculation.

 The following pages have more details on clinker composition, reactions in the kiln and cement milling: